This piece was originally featured in the Summer 2018 edition of Terra Firma Magazine.

 I’m a big fan of Instagram.
 The visual-forward nature of this rapidly growing platform and its ability to integrate video and drone footage gives a broker the unique opportunity to conduct virtual showings on multiple listings from a handheld device.
 If you are a land broker in 2018, an active Instagram account is a must, not an option.

 Finally: hashtags, hashtags, hashtags.
 Marketing guru Gary Vaynerchuck insists that for real estate professionals, the most effective way to grow your Instagram following is through the use of strategic hashtags.
 This means the use of a minimum of 10 hashtags per post.
 I recommend including hashtags featuring the state where your listing is located as well as the type of property – i.e., #farm, #ranch, #timberland, #hunting.
 Keep the hashtags relevant and watch the interactions with your posts build.

 Thanks to Jessica’s suggestion, I’ve been on board with The Land Report going on five years now.
 Even better, I’m applying insights and ideas that I gained in one of the most competitive industries to my new career.
 I sincerely hope that one of these kernels of truth helps you take your book of business to the next level in 2018 and beyond.

 P.S.
 If you want me to share more, reach out to me at email@example.com.
 I’ll even help you set up that Instagram account you’ve been putting off. 😉

 About the Author: David Zawalich lives in west central Ohio with his wife, two kids and a Wire Haired Pointing Griffon named Zeke.
 His love of land and the outdoors was sparked as a child in the wilds of northeast Pennsylvania.
-He employs his unique vantage point as a landowner and marketing professional as the Associate Publisher of The Land Report.
+He is former Associate Publisher of The Land Report.